To apply online or for general application questions please visit the GSAS Application Resource Center.

 Q: What should I include in the Academic Statement of Purpose?

 A: The Statement of Purpose serves as your opportunity to introduce yourself to the admissions committee and to state your interests and goals.
 Please include your reasons for applying to the program.

 Q: What should be included on the resume?

 A: The resume should list relevant educational and occupational experience.
 You may wish to include information about publications, workshops, and/or conferences you’ve attended, as well as anything else that may provide helpful information about your background for the admissions committee.

 Q: Who should the letters of recommendation be from and how do I get them to you if the application is online only?

 A: We recommend you request recommendation letters from professors, employers, mentors, and others who know you well and are able to comment on you and your work as a writer, teacher, reader, etc..
-When you apply, you will have the option to register your recommenders' e-mail addresses so that they can upload the recommendation directly to your online application.
-If your recommender is not comfortable with this process, they may send the letters directly to the admissions office.
-Letters should NOT be sent directly to the creative writing program as this will delay the completion of your application.
+When you apply, you be asked to include the names and emails of your recommenders so that tehy can submit a recommendation directly to your application.
 It is in your best interest to apply early to ensure that your recommender can either upload or send in their recommendation before the application deadline.

 Q: How do I know if you've received my application materials?

 A: NO PART of your application should be sent to the Creative Writing Program.
 This will only delay the process.
 All materials should be submitted online or sent to the Graduate School of Arts & Science admissions office.
 For more information about submitting your application or to track you application materials, please visit the GSAS Application Resource Center.